 Sometimes I have no words, or the words I do have sound hollow.
 At those times, I am especially grateful for the Psalms—Scripture’s prayer book-hymnal combo.
 I don’t think I’ve met an emotion that isn’t represented in the Psalms.
 Consider these examples:

-- When I need to recall God’s faithfulness: Psalm 91.
+- Needing to recall God’s faithfulness: Psalm 91.

 The Bible records many prayers from which we can take inspiration.
 Moses argued with God (Exodus 3).
 Hagar (Genesis 21:8-21) and Hannah (1 Samuel 1) wept before the Lord.
 Mary sang praise to God in faith-quaking circumstances (Luke 1:46-55).
 Paul prayed pastorally that God would strengthen the believers’ knowledge and experience of God’s love (Ephesians 3:14-21).
 Of course, we can also pray The Lord’s Prayer right alongside Jesus (Matthew 6:9-13).